mikepziegler/tgmap/README.md

 Believe me, it wasn't pleasant to write all the names.
 But it won't stay forever, because I'll find a way to output the names from somewhere else.

-## Upcoming features

-* Window for visualising data, for example the number of citizens for each municipality.
-The website will get this data from opendata.ch
-* Window for showing pictures of the landscape of every municipality.
-It will get those pictures from the websites of the municipalities, instagram (perhaps), Google Images (perhaps) or from better sources.
-* Moving in zoom

 ## Sources